School Time Troubles

 Along with the promise that “we will have troubles” we should remind our children that God always goes with us through whatever we may face.
-Talk about men and women in the Bible that face dire circumstance, but God walked with them through it all.
+Talk about men and women in the Bible that face dire circumstances but God walked with them through it all.
 Just a few to start with are Joseph, David, Daniel, the Hebrew children, and Jesus, himself.
 Introduce and help them memorize verses like this one from Isaiah 43

 But now, O Jacob, listen to the Lord who created you.

 O Israel, the one who formed you says,